zesty-io/zestyio-atom/README.md

 ### Release Notes

+Release 0.42.0

+* Instance View to add ZUID to a set
+* Fixed login/instance ZUID input flow
+* Fixed bug when tokens were not referenced in memory correctly

 Release 0.40.0

 * Audit Trail (cloud file change history) is now available when editing each file under in file context tray.